-This field identifies the person who assigned the cancer stage.
+This data item identifies the person who assigned the cancer stage.

 - This data item is to be used for pediatric cases only diagnosed January 1, 1996 and forward.
-It identifies the person who staged the case. - The ACS states that the managing provider is responsible for staging analytical cases. - o The CCR concurs and feels that this applies to non-analytic cases, also. - If the staging has not been done by the provider, the registrar does not have to stage the case. - o Enter 0 for not staged. - For patients older than twenty (20), enter 0.
+It identifies the person who staged the case. - The ACS states that the managing provider is responsible for staging analytical cases. - The CCR concurs and feels that this applies to non-analytic cases, also. - If the staging has not been done by the provider, the registrar does not have to stage the case. - Enter 0 for not staged. - Code 0 for patients older than twenty (20).